d12frosted/elpa-mirror/stable-melpa/erc-hl-nicks-readme.txt

+This package is now a part of Emacs.
+This version is considered deprecated.
+Please use the `nicks' module in ERC 5.6+.
+See the README from the repo for more information.

 This file was originally erc-highlight-nicknames.
 It was modified to optionally ignore the uniquifying characters that IRC clients add to nicknames

 History

+1.3.5

+- Mark this package as obsolete now that it's part of Emacs.
+  Thanks all!

 1.3.4